mscottreynolds/cse210-03/README.md

 ---------
 _parachute_list
 create_parachute(): Initialize parachute.
-remove_from_parachute(): Remove a line from parachute.
+cut_parachute(): Cut a line from parachute.
 Return true if not lost.
 ```

 ### Sequence diagram.